bennypagett/bulls-project/README.md

 ### <span style="color: blue;">The following is information required for the Chicago Bulls player analysis and report.</span>
-* This file covers the following:
-  * Variable definitions from respective data sources
-  * Data sources
-  * Relevant calculations,

 `r colorize("some words in red", "red")
 <span style="color: red;">>text</span>